grandseiken/foundryvtt-multilevel-tokens/README.md

 ## Creating cloned regions

-1. Use the rectangle drawing tool to create your source and target regions.
+1. Use the rectangle, ellipse or polygon drawing tool to create your source and target regions.
 You probably want to set them to hidden so that your players can't see them.
-2. Set the text labels on the regions (accessible via double right-click menu) to _exactly_ `@source:XXX` and `@target:XXX`, respectively, where `XXX` is some common identifier.
+2. Set the text labels on the drawings (accessible via double right-click menu) to _exactly_ `@source:XXX` and `@target:XXX`, respectively, where `XXX` is some common identifier.
 3. That's it!
 Tokens in the source region will be mirrored in target regions with the matching identifier.

 ### Notes